 Our Story

-250 years ago, American distilleries were producing 5 million gallons of it annually.
-In the bustling port towns of early America, no drink was more cherished than rum.
-You could even say to the American colonies that rum was king.
-It filled the tavern mugs of Boston merchants and fueled the booming economy of New England distilleries.
+Rum was once the drink that built the American colonies.
+Two hundred fifty years ago, American distilleries were producing 5 million gallons of it annually, and in the port towns of early America, no drink was more cherished — it filled the tavern mugs of Boston merchants and fueled the booming economy of New England distilleries.

-In 1733, parliament passed the Molasses Act, imposing heavy taxes on the key ingredient of rum.
+In 1733, parliament passed the Molasses Act, imposing heavy taxes on the key ingredients to rum.
 The colonists responded not with submission, but with defiance — smuggling became widespread, and some of America’s most famous patriots, like John Hancock, filled their ships with contraband molasses from French and Dutch islands.

 Rum